 \section{Data Augmentation Methods in NLP}

 Data Augmentation aims at generating additional, synthetic training data in insufficient data scenes.
-Data augmentation ranges from simple techniques like rules-based methods to learnable generation-based methods, and all the above methods essentially guarantee the validity of the augmented data~\cite{Raille2020FastCD[54]}.
-That is to say, DA methods need to make sure the augmented data is valid for the task, i.e., be considered part of the same distribution of the original data~\cite{Raille2020FastCD[54]}.
+Data augmentation ranges from simple techniques like rule-based methods to learnable generation-based methods, and all the above methods essentially guarantee the validity of the augmented data~\cite{Raille2020FastCD[54]}.
+That is to say, DA methods need to make sure that the augmented data is valid for the task, i.e., be considered to be part of the same distribution of the original data~\cite{Raille2020FastCD[54]}.
 For example, similar semantics in machine translation and the same label in text classification as the original data.

-Based on validity, the augmented data is expected to be various for a better generalization capacity of the downstream methods.
+On the basis of validity, augmented data is also expected to be diverse to improve model generalization on downstream tasks.
 This involves the \textbf{diversity} of augmented data.
-Different diversity involves different methods and the corresponding augmentation effects.
 In this survey, we novelly divide DA methods into three categories according to the diversity of their augmented data: paraphrasing, noising, and sampling.

 \begin{itemize} \item The paraphrasing-based methods generate augmented data that has limited semantic difference from the original data, based on proper and restrained changes to sentences.
 The augmented data convey very similar information as the original form. \item The noising-based methods add discrete or continuous noise under the premise of guaranteeing validity.
-The point of such methods is to improve the robustness of the model. \item The sampling-based methods master the data distributions and sample novel points within them.
+The point of such methods is to improve the robustness of the model. \item The sampling-based methods master the data distributions and sample novel data within them.
 Such methods output more diverse data and satisfy more needs of downstream tasks based on artificial heuristics and trained models. \end{itemize}

 As shown in the examples and diagrams in Figure~\ref{Fig.Three_types}, the paraphrasing, noising, and sampling-based methods provide more diversity in turn.
 In this section, we will introduce and analyze them in detail.\footnote{The specific classification is shown in Figure~\ref{Fig.taxonomy_of_DA}}